Divorce solicitor Paul Jordan explains that matrimonial assets are not always divided 50/50 on divorce.

-In the case of Sharp v Sharp the couple’s relationship had lasted 6 years, including a period of pre-marriage cohabitation.
+In one high-profile case, the couple’s relationship had lasted 6 years, including a period of pre-marriage cohabitation.
 They had no children.
 They both worked full time, each earning about £100,000 pa; though the husband had recently taken voluntary redundancy.

 The wife also earned substantial bonuses totalling £10.5m.
 The husband was never aware of the actual figures but appreciated that the sums were very large.